Latest News.

 It was anticipated that the work would take 16-18 weeks but that was before wet rot was found in the floor joists.
 However the Methodist Circuit Meeting generously voted a grant to cover the work and the celebration re-opening service was held on November 18th 2018.

 The plans have enabled the creation of a multi-purpose space in the larger hall and a larger and more welcoming porch facing the main road.
-The old smaller Sunday School room has been modernised as a warm, comfortable meeting room – or food area for quiz evenings and special services.
+The old smaller Sunday School room has been modernised as a warm, comfortable meeting room – or food area for quiz evenings and special services when the doors are opened.
 In an extension at the rear of the current premises a new entrance has been created, with a lobby or small meeting room linked by folding doors into the main hall.
+Further, a small kitchen has been created and there are 3 toilets, including a toilet for the disabled.